 Extract key terms automatically.
 ContractSafe’s AI pulls parties, dates, renewal terms, and governing clauses from uploaded contracts.
 For a manufacturer onboarding a new supplier, that means the critical data is searchable immediately, not after someone manually enters it.

-Give every department access without giving everyone access to everything.
+- Give every department access without giving everyone access to everything.
 Role-based permissions mean procurement sees supplier contracts, quality sees inspection agreements, and legal sees everything.
-Unlimited users on every plan means you’re not paying per seat when operations needs to check a freight contract at 6 AM.